nesRobles/nesRobles/README.md

 ### Hello, my Name is Nestor 👋

 My interest is with desktop development currently.
 I am also learning web based development using WEB/API, Razor Pages, and a little javascript.
 As well as learning mobile development.
-I am open to learn new enviornments, stacks, methods to help make me a better and well rounded programmer.
+I am open to learn new enviornments and methods to help make me a better and well rounded programmer.
 Hoping to work with a great team!

 - 🔭 I’m currently working on a Rotation System.
 - 🌱 I’m currently learning WEB/API, MVC